Makino-Guitars/website/content/guitars/customization.md

 - Bridge style
 - Wood selection and finish

 But, my guitars aren't endlessly customizeable.
 I focus on the design elements that I think make great guitars - and the construction and processes that I'm great at.

-If you want a JM-style guitar with dual humbuckers, coil tops, cut-out switches, and a Floyd Rose trem, that's great!
+If you want a JM-style guitar that's semi-hollow with an f-hole, dual humbuckers, coil taps, and a Floyd Rose trem, that's great!
 But I'm probably not the builder for you.